sstary/SSRS/FTransUNet/README.md

 ## Usage
 Run the code by: python train.py
+Test your model and draw the heatmaps by: python test_heatmap.py

 Please cite our paper if you find it is useful for your research.